Bethel Green

 Bethel Green, also known as the James Bumgardner House, is a historic home located near Greenville, Augusta County, Virginia.
-The farmhouse was built in 1857, and is a two-story, square brick dwelling with a double-pile, central passage plan, and two-story, rear service ell.
+The farmhouse was completed in 1857, and is a two-story, square brick dwelling with a double-pile, central passage plan, and two-story, rear service ell.
 It features a one-story Greek Ionic order portico with fancy scrolled lattice, rear porches with Gothic railings, and bracketed cornices.
 Also on the property are a contributing bank barn, granary, and shed.

 It was listed on the National Register of Historic Places in 1982.